We Can't Stop: Summary

 An accompanying music video for "We Can't Stop" was directed by Diane Martel, and was premiered through Vevo on June 19, 2013.
 The clip depicts an ongoing house party, where guests are engaging in numerous bizarre actions.
-Among the activities taking place are the creation of a mountain made of white bread, the kicking of a skull made of french fries, and the simulated slicing of a woman's fingers.
-Also seen are clips of the parametric 3d models human face created by Frederic Parke at the University of Utah in the 1974.
+Among the activities taking place are the creation of a mountain made of white bread, the kicking of a skull made of French fries, and the simulated slicing of a woman's fingers.
+Also seen are clips of the parametric 3D modeled human face created by Frederic Parke at the University of Utah in 1974.
 Product placement is also commonplace as Cyrus amplifies her Beats Pill speaker and applies her EOS lip balm.
 A director's cut of the music video was released on July 29, which Carl Williott of Idolator noted featured "more simulated sex, one oral sex gesture near the end and actually less Miley tongue overall."

 Reception

-The clip received generally mixed reviews from critics, who were divided in their opinions regarding Cyrus' increasingly provocative image.
+The clip received generally mixed reviews from critics, who were divided in their opinions regarding Cyrus's increasingly provocative image.
 Jeremy Cabalona from Mashable compared its concept to that of "Just Dance" by Lady Gaga, while James Montgomery of MTV News noted similarities to the music videos for "Dirrty" by Christina Aguilera and "Criminal" by Fiona Apple.
 Jason Lipshutz of Billboard provided a favorable review, calling it "fantastically unhinged and purposefully button-pushing", while Bonnie Fuller from The Huffington Post praised the "high-spirited celebration of the freedom that young women are blessed with today to fully explore and celebrate their sexuality."
 On their list of the ten best music videos of 2013, Rolling Stone placed "We Can't Stop" at number one, describing it as a "masterpiece for the ages".

 Writing for The Washington Post, Cara Kelly provided a mixed review, feeling that the video recalled "episodes of Girls mashed with Rita Ora and Chanel West Coast."
-Patrick Ryan from USA Today called the clip a "bizarre, entertaining but arguably desperate effort", while Haley Dodd from RyanSeacrest.com thought that the video presented "maybe a little too much" of Cyrus' "edgier side".
+Patrick Ryan from USA Today called the clip a "bizarre, entertaining but arguably desperate effort", while Haley Dodd from RyanSeacrest.com thought that the video presented "maybe a little too much" of Cyrus's "edgier side".
 It was later nominated for Best Pop Video, Best Female Video, Best Editing, and Best Song of the Summer for the 2013 MTV Video Music Awards.

 With 10.7 million views in the first 24 hours of its release, the clip held the record for having the most views in that time-frame across Vevo platforms.
-However, she was later surpassed by "Best Song Ever" by One Direction, with generated 12.3 million views in 24 hours.
+However, she was later surpassed by "Best Song Ever" by One Direction, which generated 12.3 million views in 24 hours.
 After reaching 100 million views in 37 days, it also set the record for being the fastest music video to attain a Vevo certification.
-Both records were eventually broken by the music video for Cyrus' follow-up single "Wrecking Ball" in September; it reached 19.3 million first-day views and passed 100 million views in six days.
+Both records were eventually broken by the music video for Cyrus's follow-up single "Wrecking Ball" in September; it reached 19.3 million first-day views and passed 100 million views in six days.